bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

-#### Version 1.0.x
+#### Version 1.0.5
-- Added: Added field group slug to field group wrapper + field wrapper on edit post screen, so you can style different field groups differently.
+- Added: field group slug to field group wrapper css + field wrapper css on edit post screen, so you can style different field groups differently.
 - Added: new method: get_field_group(): returns an array with info about a field group by using id or slug
 - Added: new function: simple_fields_fieldgroup().
 Works like simple_fields_value(s) but for a complete fieldgroup.
 Pretty good "shortcut" when you want to get all the field values in a field group.
+- Added: new method get_field_by_slug.
+Returns a field from a fieldgroup using their slugs.
 - Fixed: Added wp_cache to some very commonly used functions.
 Quick tests with Xdebug shows a noticable faster performance.
-- Changed: function sf_d also shows if a variable is a boolean.
-- Added: new method get_field_by_slug.
-Returns a field from a fieldgroup using their slugs.
 - Changed: method get_field_groups() adds a key with name field_group with some info about the field group that the field belongs to.
 Useful since sometimes when you use for example get_field_by_slug() to get a single field, you want to know some basic info about the field group it belongs to, like the id or slug.
+- Changed: function sf_d also shows if a variable is a boolean.

 #### Version 1.0.4
 - Added: Add button added to bottom of the added field groups.
 Will be visible when more than 1 field group is added.